Bruce, Christopher, MS, DCJ

 Christopher Bruce joined Husson University in 2019 after a 25-year career in the field of crime analysis and data-driven police operations.
 His particular areas of expertise are in the areas of law enforcement data management and analysis, analysis of crime patterns, the use of geographic information systems (GIS) in policing, and the development of effective tactics, strategies, and policies based on crime analysis.

-Professor Bruce served as the vice president (1997-2000) and president (2000-2004) of the Massachusetts Association of Crime Analysts and the vice president of administration (2000-2006), president (2007-2012), and vice president of membership (2016-2019) for the International Association of Crime Analysts.
-While he is now focused on his responsibilities at Husson University, he maintains a contract as a crime analysis consultant for the Massachusetts Gaming Commission and for other federal, state, and nonprofit agencies.
-He grew up in York and now lives in Stockton Springs.
+Dr. Bruce served as the vice president (1997-2000) and president (2000-2004) of the Massachusetts Association of Crime Analysts and the vice president of administration (2000-2006), president (2007-2012), and vice president of membership (2016-2019) for the International Association of Crime Analysts.
+Dr. Bruce earned a Bachelor of Science degree in criminal justice at Northeastern University in 1996, a Master of Science degree in criminal justice at Tiffin University in 2006, and a Doctor of Criminal Justice degree at Pennsylvania Western University in 2025.
+While he is now focused on his responsibilities at Husson University, he maintains contracts with several agencies to provide training and data analysis assistance.